 Fog Bows:

 Fog bows are also called white bows, mist bows, or cloud bows and are usually formed when the fog layer is dissipating and the sun is starting to shine through.
 Rain bow colors and size are affected by the size of the drops in which they form.
 Rain drops that are 0.1mm or less are almost colorless and are found in fog and clouds, and while fog bows are smaller in diameter than rain bows they tend to be wider.
 You can also have a lunar fog bow, but they are much rarer.
-The very small October_Bow_7368water droplets do not freeze at zero Celsius and so unlike a rainbow, you can have fog bows forming in temperatures below freezing.
+The very small water droplets do not freeze at zero Celsius and so unlike a rainbow, you can have fog bows forming in temperatures below freezing.

 Photo on the left is a sunlight fog bow in early October arcing over our Homestead.